Tinder owner Match is suing Bumble over patents

 It’s complicated because Bumble was founded by CEO Whitney Wolfe, who was also a co-founder at Tinder.
 She wound up suing Tinder for sexual harassment.

 Yet Match hasn’t let the history stop it from trying to buy hotter-than-hot Bumble anyway.
 As Axios’s Dan Primack pointed out, this lawsuit may actually try to force the hand for a deal.
+Bumble is majority-owned by Badoo, a dating company based in London and Moscow.

 (It wouldn’t be the first time a dating site sued another and then bought it.
 JDate did this with JSwipe.)